veswill3/VesperAndLaura-website/_posts/2016-02-19-Bogota-Colombia.markdown

 We knew Colombia was going to be a whirlwind visit since we were rushing to Ecuador to meet our friend Clark, but that didn't stop us from doing our best to take in as much of Bogotá as we could.

 Our first day we wandered around the historic neighborhood of La Candelaria.
 We went to the Museo del Oro (Gold Museum) where they had many beautiful artifacts all made of - you guessed it - gold.
 Before leaving, we stopped in the cafe to have the first of many Colombian espressos.
 After leaving the museum, we wandered down Carrera 7, one of Bogotá’s major streets, which on Sundays is pedestrian-only.
 In place of cars, the street was clogged with street vendors, artists, performers, and tons of pedestrians.
 The street ends at the Plaza de Bolívar, where after taking a few pictures, we skirted up a few blocks and stumbled upon a military museum.
 Since they had a bunch of huge guns (and it was free), we had to go in!
 After a few tacky pictures of Laura shooting a machine gun, we decided to grab some lunch from a small place that served arepas stuffed with chicken and pork.
-The final museum we found that day (also free!) was the [Museo Botero](http://www.banrepcultural.org/museo-botero), where we saw some awesome paintings and scultures done by [Fernando Botero](https://en.wikipedia.org/wiki/Fernando_Botero).
+The final museum we found that day (also free!) was the [Museo Botero](http://www.banrepcultural.org/bogota/museo-botero), where we saw some awesome paintings and scultures done by [Fernando Botero](https://en.wikipedia.org/wiki/Fernando_Botero).
+More examples of his work can be found at [Artsy](https://www.artsy.net/artist/fernando-botero).
 <figure class="third">
     <a href="/images/bogota/carrera_7_chalk.jpg"><img src="/images/bogota/carrera_7_chalk.jpg" alt=""></a>
     <a href="/images/bogota/laura_in_plaza_de_bolivar.jpg"><img src="/images/bogota/laura_in_plaza_de_bolivar.jpg" alt=""></a>